Find free-to-use, reliable, secure (HTTPS), non-spammy web proxies and mirrors for popular filesharing and torrent sites facing censorship.

 However, as with any website, you click any external link at your own risk.
 You should use an adblocker such as uBlock Origin (Chrome, Firefox).
 You can use the free service VirusTotal to scan websites for malware.

 Far, far too many mirrors are either spammy, or unreliable (often 404, experience server errors, etc.).
-Others use broken or self-signed SSL.
+Others use broken or self-signed SSL certificates.

 Use a VPN.
 With a VPN, your web traffic is sent through the VPN provider's servers, hiding your IP and encrypting your data.
-The most popular provider is PrivateInternetAccess, which costs $3.30 (£2.70) per month (if paid yearly).
-It has reliable speeds, servers in many countries, and is friendly and easy-to-use for the less tech literate.
+The most popular provider is PrivateInternetAccess, which costs $3.30 (£2.70) per month.
+It has reliable speeds, servers in many countries, doesn't store any logs, and is very easy to begin using.
+You can compare many other VPNs available.
 The other option is to use Tor, by downloading the Tor Browser Bundle.
 Tor can be very slow, but provides good privacy and is free.

 The following countries have either court-mandated blocks for filesharing sites, or have major ISPs that block access to such sites: Argentina, Australia, Austria, Belgium, Denmark, Finland, France, Ireland, Italy, Portugal, Qatar, Russia, Saudi Arabia, Singapore, Spain, Turkey, United Kingdom.